qurator-spk/sbb_images/doc/region-annotator.md

 See
-[The labours of the months in medieval manuscripts: Image Annotations with ICONCLASS](https://zenodo.org/records/8358608) for example results that have been obtained with region annotator.
+[The labours of the months in medieval manuscripts: Image Annotations with ICONCLASS](https://zenodo.org/records/8358608) for example results that have been obtained with region annotator during a datathon in the [Stabi-Lab](https://lab.sbb.berlin/datenset-datathon/).
-In that case the generic XML data has been transformed into TEI by means of an XSLT-transformation.
+In that case the generic XML data has been transformed into TEI by means of an [XSLT-transformation](region-annotator-TEI.xsl).